4 steps to become a leader with influence

 As the owner of a trade business you automatically get elevated to leadership status (congrats to you).
 Do you deserve this status?
 Is your own perception of yourself as a leader shared by your employees?

-Unfortunately we see trade businesses plateau, or worse decline in success because of unsatisfied, unmotivated and unproductive employees.
-After digging a little deeper it often becomes clear that the employee behaviour is a direct result of their leader (the business owner!).
+Unfortunately, we see trade businesses plateau, or worse, decline in success because of unsatisfied, unmotivated and unproductive employees.
+After digging a little deeper, it often becomes clear the employee behaviour is a direct result of their leader (the business owner!).

-That said, what are the tell tale signs that you’re a leader lacking influence AND how can you fix this?
+That said, what are the tell-tale signs that you’re a leader lacking influence.
+How can you fix this?

 You lack influence over your employees if they;

 - Only communicate with you, when necessary